team-earth/data/mental-health-nova-scotia/README.md

 > **Future Picture Statement**: *Mental health and addiction outcomes in Nova Scotia will improve through collaborative, inclusive, and well-supported systems of care.*

-This map identifies structural obstacles to mental wellness and addiction recovery and presents strategic solutions—some of which are linked to real-world programs already in motion.
+This map identifies structural obstacles to mental wellness and addiction recovery and presents strategic solutions—many of which are linked to real-world programs already in motion.

 ## 🧠 Hierarchical Model

-This outline uses a consistent five-layer systems-thinking framework:
+This map follows the standard five-layer framework used across this collection:

 1. **Goal** – A healthier, more supported Nova Scotia
 2. **Major Obstacles** – Systemic and social barriers to care
 3. **Sub-Obstacles** – Specific access, stigma, and coordination issues
 4. **Solutions** – Actionable strategies
-5. *(Resources)* – *Planned for future editions*

-This edition focuses on defining the landscape.
-It does not yet include a structured `resources.json` file linking specific organizations to each solution node—but it is complemented by a live, interactive resource map.
+5. **Resources** – Real-world programs and services implementing those solutions

 ## 📁 Files in This Directory

 - `Mental Health and Addiction in Nova Scotia.pdf` – Narrative version of the guide
-- `mental-health-nova-scotia.json` – Hierarchical mindmap (goal → solutions)
+- `mental-health-nova-scotia.json` – Radial structure (goal → solutions → resource IDs)
+- `mental-health-nova-scotia-resources.json` – Detailed resource metadata file
 - `README.md` – This file

 ## 🗺️ Public Resource Map